-Results: The date August 15, 2023, was randomly chosen.
+Results: The date August 30, 2024, was randomly chosen.
 5 employees were selected.
-All attendance and leave was documented.
+All attendance and leave were documented.

 b.
 Observe whether supervisors approved the attendance and leave of the selected employees or officials.

 Results: Supervisor approval noted in attendance records.